-5.2 Testing the Maximum Trackable Speed
+4.2 Testing the Maximum Trackable Speed

 The maximum trackable speed refers to the maximum speed a target can have without causing violations of context label coherence.
-If a target moves too fast it can be detected by nodes who have not yet heard of it, which results in creation of spurious context labels.
-The most important parameter which affects the maximum trackable target speed in our architecture is the heartbeat period of the group leader.
+The most important parameter which affects the maximum trackable target speed in our architecture is the heartbeat period of the group leader, since it determines how fast a group can evolve to follow a target.
 In the experiments conducted, the timeout associated with failed leader detection (due to absence of heartbeats) is set to 2.1 the heartbeat period.
 In other words, we wait for two consecutive missing heartbeats before initializing leader re-election.

-The maximum trackable speed is computed for the worstcase scenario, which is the case when the current leader fails causing leadership takeover to take place.
+The maximum trackable speed is computed for the worst-case scenario, which is the case when the current leader fails causing leadership takeover to take place.
 In this case, a slow heartbeat period will allow the target to escape tracking during the leadership takeover.

-Consequently, several disconnected groups will be formed (as the target is rediscovered independently at different points along its track).
-The maximum trackable speed (the highest target speed at which the single group abstraction is maintained) observed in the experiment is shown in Figure 6 as a function of heartbeat period for two events: a narrow siganture event (outer bars), and a wide signature event (inner bars).
+The maximum trackable speed observed in the experiment is shown in Figure 6 as a function of heartbeat period for two events: a narrow signature event (outer bars), and a wide signature event (inner bars).
 The figure also shows the trackable speed during normal operation in which each leader willingly relinquishes leadership to another as the target moves out of its sensor range.
 This case is labeled "relinquish" in the figure and shows a maximum trackable speed that is independent of the heartbeat period.